 These are static usable sensitivity levels assumed by the service model for base receivers in built up areas and take into consideration man made noise levels.
 It is expected that receivers will have bench measured sensitivity levels at their rf input terminals better than those specified.

+Register has the same meaning as in the Radiocommunications Act 1992.

+This relaxed criterion is based on receiver performance requirements in ETSI EN 300 113 V2.2.1 (2016-12) and is intended to enhance coexistence between TLMS and 700 MHz spectrum licensed services.